Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Finite size effect for the histograms of the imaginary part distribution of nonreal leading eigenvalues

 \section{Finite size effect for the histograms of the imaginary part distribution of nonreal leading eigenvalues}

-In this Appendix, we determine the effect of a finite size $N$ on the distribution $p_{\Im(\lambda_1)}(x)$ plotted in Fig.~\ref{fig:reentrances_hist}.
+In this Appendix, we determine the effect of a finite size $N$ on the distribution $p_{\Im[\lambda_1]}(x)$ plotted in Fig.~\ref{fig:reentrances_hist}.
 As we show, increasing the system size $N$, the discontinuity of the transition becomes more pronounced.
-Figure~\ref{fig:reentrances_hist_size_scaling} plots the distribution $p_{\Im(\lambda_1)}(x)$ for different sizes $N$ when the control parameter $s$ is roughly at the transition $s_{\rm d}$ (in particular we set $s \simeq 0.08$, in correspondence with $\sigma_D=0.10$, $\sigma_{\rm G}=0.6$ and $\mu_{\rm G}=1.0$).
+Figure~\ref{fig:reentrances_hist_size_scaling} plots the distribution $p_{\Im[\lambda_1]}(x)$ for different sizes $N$ when the control parameter $s$ is roughly at the transition $s_{\rm d}$ (in particular we set $s \simeq 0.08$, in correspondence with $\sigma_D=0.10$, $\sigma_{\rm G}=0.6$ and $\mu_{\rm G}=1.0$).

-As shown in Fig.~\ref{fig:reentrances_hist_size_scaling}, the typical value $\Im(\lambda_1^{\star})$ of the distribution $p_{\Im(\lambda_1)}(x)$ is, up to numerical accuracy, independent of $N$, confirming the discontinuous nature of the transition found in Fig.~\ref{fig:reentrances_hist}.
-Interestingly, as the size $N$ increases, the $\gamma$-distribution peaked at $\Im(\lambda_1^{\star})$ gets more narrow, indicating that in the infinite size limit $\tilde{p}_{\Im(\lambda_1)}(x)$, as defined in Eq.~(\ref{eq:pInm}), $p_{\Im(\lambda_1)}(x)$ possibly converges to the delta distribution $\delta(x-\Im(\lambda_1^{\star}))$.
-Moreover, focusing on the behaviour of the nonreal histogram near the zero (see the insets in the top row of Fig.\ref{fig:reentrances_hist_size_scaling}), we see find that the bin closest to the real delta peak decreases as a function of $N$, while the second bin increases as a function of $N$.
+As shown in Fig.~\ref{fig:reentrances_hist_size_scaling}, the typical value $\Im[\lambda_1^{\star}]$ of the distribution $p_{\Im[\lambda_1]}(x)$ presents in one instance only a very mild trend (although it is unclear whether it is statistically significant) due to finite size correction, still consistent with saturation to a finite value and therefore compatible with the discontinuous nature of the transition found in Fig.~\ref{fig:reentrances_hist} and strongly supported by the reentrant behaviour of the support of the spectrum shown in Fig.~\ref{fig:reentrances_spectra_interaction_with_diagonal} and Fig.~\ref{fig:reentrances_spectra_jacobian}.
+Interestingly, as the size $N$ increases, the $\gamma$-distribution peaked at $\Im[\lambda_1^{\star}]$ gets more narrow, indicating that in the infinite size limit $\tilde{p}_{\Im[\lambda_1]}(x)$, as defined in Eq.~(\ref{eq:pInm}), possibly converges to the delta distribution $\delta(x-\Im[\lambda_1^{\star}])$.
+Moreover, focusing on the behaviour of the nonreal histogram near the zero (see the insets in the top row of Fig.~\ref{fig:reentrances_hist_size_scaling}), we see find that the bin closest to the real delta peak decreases as a function of $N$, while the second bin increases as a function of $N$.